google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/faq.md

 Cloud Messaging (also known as FCM) instead of GCM as a messaging service.
 This is important for a few reasons:

-1. Chrome + Application Sever Keys **do not** need any kind of project to be set up with Google or Firebase, it'll just work.
+- Chrome and Application Sever Keys **do not** need any kind of project to be set up with Google or Firebase.
+It'll just work.
-1. FCM supports the *web push protocol*, which is the API that all web push services will support.
+- FCM supports the *web push protocol*, which is the API that all web push services will support.
 This means that regardless of what push service a browser uses, you just make the same kind of request and it'll send the message.